 Ingredients:1 head cauliflower, cut into small florets

-6 cloves garlic, halved
+6 cloves garlic, sliced thinly

 3 strips bacon, cut into bite sized pieces